shemtuti/weatherapp/README.md

 * Language: Kotlin - a statically typed programming language used for development of this android app.
 * UI: Jetpack Compose - a modern UI toolkit for building android applications.
 * Navigation: Jetpack Navigation - a library for building navigation on android.
-* Architecture: MVVM design principles so as to have a structured and maitainable approach to the UI development through separation of concerns for ease of maintainability and testability of code.
+* Architecture: MVVM design principles are used so as to have a structured and maintainable approach to the UI development through separation of concerns for ease of maintainability and testability of code.
+The app
+    * The app is mainly divided into the following layers:
+      1. UI - includes screens/composables, standard components/designs which can be used through out the app and state holders (that is, ViewModels).
+      2. Data - includes local and remote data sources, and repository together with its implementation for the app.
+      3. DI - includes all data injection files are hosted here.
+      4. Utils - not standard or mandatory to have but good to have so as to host various files which may have reusable methods or functions.
 * Room: SQLite database for Android to store data locally.
 * Dependency Injection(DI): Koin - a light weight DI for android development.
 * Coroutines: Flow for asynchronous data streaming.